jinntrance/pool/README.md

 }

 ```
+Where `Client` is your the type for your sepecific client.
-and then use the pool
+Then use the pool just created
 ```
 cli, err := pool.Get()
 if nil == err {
-        client := cli.(*Client) //get a client and convert it to the specific type re, lastError := client.doSomething()
+        client := cli.(*Client) //get a client and convert it to a specific type re, lastError := client.doSomething()
         err = lastError //record the last error
 }